 Is it OK to work with the image intensifier during pregnancy?

-Obviously, we routinely wear lead gowns to minimise the radiation dose to the internal organs during procedures involving x rays.
+We routinely wear lead gowns to minimise the radiation dose to the internal organs during procedures involving x rays.
 During pregnancy, there is a potential risk of radiation to the foetus.
 Radiation exposure if wearing a lead gown is less than 1 milliSievert over nine months, to put this in perspective the dose for a patient receiving an X-ray of the spine is 1.5 milliSievert.

 There are ways to further reduce your radiation dose whilst pregnant: